brooklynrail/brooklynrail-platform/content/events/2020/12/a-conversation-with-robert-wilson-and-willem-dafoe.md

       - text: Books by Annabel Lee
         url: https://www.vehicleeditions.com/books
-      - text: "*The Corona Transmissions: Alternatives for Engaging with COVID-19—from the Physical to the Metaphysical*"
+      - text: "*The Corona Transmissions: Alternatives for Engaging with COVID-19—from the Physical to the Metaphysical* (All royalties for this book go to the Land Peace foundation, serving First Nations tribes in Maine)"
         url: https://www.simonandschuster.com/books/The-Corona-Transmissions/Sherri-Mitchell/9781644113073
       - url: https://www.vehicleeditions.com/availableTitles
         text: Titles published by Vehicle Editions (Annabel Lee, publisher)